Cycling in Canberra: 20th century

-Cycling has been a popular recreational pass time in the Canberra region since before the city's foundation in 1913.
+Cycling has been a popular recreational pastime in the Canberra region since before the city's foundation in 1913.
 The Queanbeyan Cycling Club was established in 1899 (located just across the present-day border with New South Wales).
 Additional cycling clubs were formed in Canberra and Kingston during the 1920s.
 By March 1927, the Canberra Cycling Club alone had over 90 members - at that time the population was just 6000.

 During the 1960s, transport network planning in Canberra was based around private vehicles as the primary mode.
 A network of dedicated cycle paths was first proposed by the National Capital Development Commission (NCDC) in the early 1970s.
 A 1973 NCDC news feature discussed the benefits of building such a network to supplement the pedestrian paths and equestrian trails linking the suburbs, although considered the costs to be quite high given that there were very few cyclists in the city at that time.
 It was estimated that 25% of high school students rode bikes to school, while fewer than 3% of university students did the same.
 From a survey of 363 workers in the employment hub of Phillip in the Woden Valley district, only 1 indicated they cycled to work.
 The first cycle path, considered a pilot for an extended commuter network was opened from Dickson to the city along a route parallel to Sullivan's creek.
 The path was officially opened by Minister for Urban and Regional Development Tom Uren, while the occasion was celebrated with a race between local media personalities.
 Today, the Sullivans Creek shared path remains the busiest commuter cycling route in Canberra.